 Very simply, nearly everyone greatly respects when someone spends time abroad—especially when it’s done not merely to travel, but to work to solve a significant problem in a developing country.

-Also, taking time to volunteer often allow people to switch their work focus or their entire career should you choose to do so.
+Also, taking time to volunteer often allows people to switch their work focus or their entire career should you choose to do so.
 In fact, when I was 33, for fun I decided to apply for a job with the Clandestine division of the CIA.
-I got four levels into the interview process and then pulled out after my wife and looked carefully at what we wanted out of life.
+I got four levels into the interview process and then pulled out after my wife and I looked carefully at what we wanted out of life.
 But simply getting these interview opportunities was mainly possible because of my overseas experience.
 Yes, volunteering abroad is great for your career!

 Volunteering Promotes Joy and Satisfaction